ppy/osu-wiki/news/2026/2026-04-04-new-featured-artist-getter-jaani.md

 On [**Getter Jaani**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/536), you can see (and hear) the full range of **Getter Jaani**'s sound.
 We snagged the classic *Rockefeller Street* (and its official Nightcore rendition), plus *Valged Oeoed* for osu!'s Estonian speakers, and even her latest track *The Game*!

 Pick out a `.osz` and start mapping.
-If you need some inspiration first, look no further than the giant rectangular boxes below.
+If you need some inspiration first, look no further than the giant rectangular box below.

 ### Getter Jaani - The Game